ThreatConnect-Inc/threatconnect-developer-docs/docs/java/java_sdk.rst

 AbstractBatchWriterAdapter
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-The AbstractBatchWriterAdapter class allows batch writing of indicators
+The AbstractBatchWriterAdapter class allows batch writing of Indicators
 to the API.
 The adapter facilitates the initial creation and upload of
 the batch file using the following write methods: